midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/socialism-is-better-than-capitalism.md

 ![socialism-is-better-than-capitalism](/memes/capitalism/socialism-is-better-than-capitalism.png)

-Socialism Is Better Than Capitalism
+Socialism is better than capitalism.